Geek, gamer, writer, graphic artist. The Geek's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 There are many fan-made movies and mock trailers online for Nintendo’s most enduring RPG franchise.
 Every so often, there are also rumors about a movie adaptation in the works.
 To give an example, in 2015, Forbes reported a possible collaboration between Netflix and Nintendo for a live-action Legend of Zelda show.

 Which is sheer tragedy, don’t you think so?
-The Legend of Zelda not only has the perfect medieval fantasy setting, but every game in the franchise also always involves the same characters.
+The Legend of Zelda not only has the perfect medieval fantasy setting, but every title in the franchise also always involves the same characters.
 Thus making the story easy to adapt into a multi-part movie series.

 In my opinion, what’s missing from the whole mix is the right person to assemble the best of Zelda into a movie with universal appeal.
-Such a person not only needs to love the Zelda games, but he or she must also appreciate the delicate balance of adventure, love, and faith behind Link’s many adventures too.
+Such a person not only needs to love the Zelda titles, but he or she must also appreciate the delicate balance of adventure, love, and faith behind Link’s many adventures too.

 Needless to say, such a person must also be capable of assuaging Nintendo’s worries about video game movies, this possibly the most arduous task of all.
 At the moment, it’s obvious there’s still no such person around.

 Of note: a key villain in Metroid is named Ridley.

 And as long as efforts are taken to inject freshness into the tale and characters, a Metroid adaptation wouldn’t be deemed as too derivative too.
-With rumors once again surfacing in 2020 about a potential movie, this time involving “Captain Marvel” Brie Larson, let’s hope something indeed comes to fruition.
+With rumors once again surfacing in 2020 about a potential adaptation, this time involving “Captain Marvel” Brie Larson, let’s hope something indeed comes to fruition.
 Like Lara Croft, Samus Aran deserves her time on the big screen too.

 3. Space Quest

-As simplistic as it might be to say, I think the underlying reason for video game movies consistently being unpopular is the fact that video game concepts are agonizingly hard to translate into cinematic stories.
+As simplistic as it might be to say, I think the underlying reason for video game movies consistently being unpopular is the fact that gaming principles and concepts are agonizingly hard to translate into cinematic stories.

 I think it just might work.
-As for the vessel i.e., the game to be adapted, I feel there are few choices better than Sierra On-Line’s legendary Space Quest series.
+As for the vessel i.e., the title to be adapted, I feel there are few choices better than Sierra On-Line’s legendary Space Quest series.
 Itself as nonsensical and as hilarious as it gets, the absurdity Space Quest thrives on provides the perfect platform for producers to go all out with humor and parody.